19 Adventurous Things to do in Riviera Maya, Mexico

 By Viktoria of Chronic Wanderlust

-Rio Secreto has to be one of my favorite land-based things to do in the Riviera Maya.
-You could label it as an amusement park, but it’s more of an eco-adventure – especially compared to the other parks like Xcaret, Xel-Ha, and Xplor.
+You could label it as an amusement park, but it’s more of an eco-adventure – especially compared to other parks like Xcaret, Xel-Ha, and Xplor.

-It’s a mixture of caving and exploration combined with great stories and the luxury of small groups.
 When I visited a couple of years ago, I noticed how much everyone liked to work there and how enthusiastic everyone was to share their knowledge about their extraordinary underwater world.

-Rio Secreto is an underworld maze that is filled partially with water.
 You’ll be able to spend time learning about the different rock formations like stalactites and stalagmites and how those cenotes and sinkholes came to be.

-I enjoyed this water adventure very much, especially the exploring feeling that it gave me.
-For about 80 USD it is still one of the cheaper day trips you can take from Playa del Carmen, and I’m absolutely certain that you’ll enjoy it there just as much as I did!
+For about $88 USD, as of December 2025, it is still one of the cheaper day trips you can take from Playa del Carmen, and I’m absolutely certain that you’ll enjoy it there just as much as I did!

 5. Take a Day Trip to Chichén Itza

-One of my favorite things to do in Riviera Maya is to visit Chichen Itza.
 As one of the New Seven Wonders of the World, Chichen Itza is one of the most impressive ruins in Mexico and a must-see destination if you’re visiting the Riviera Maya.

-Many tour companies offer day trips to Chichen Itza, often combined with stops at other destinations, such as Valladolid.
 These tours are great because the tour operators often have excellent guides that can provide really interesting background information about Chichen Itza that will enhance your experience.

 Chichen Itza is a large pre-Columbian city built by the Mayan people around 600-900 AD.
-You’ll see some amazing structures, primary amongst which is Kukulkan’s Pyramid.
-It’s one of those sights that you can’t believe you’re seeing in person until you do!
-It’s incredible to think that such a complex structure was built without mechanical tools of any kind.
+You’ll see some wonderful structures, primary amongst which is Kukulkan’s Pyramid.

-There are many other interesting stone buildings on the Chichen Itza site including the Grand Ball Court where the Mayan’s played a game to the death.
-Don’t miss the carvings of decapitated players with streams of blood flowing from their bodies!
+There are many other interesting stone buildings on the Chichen Itza site, including the Grand Ball Court, where the Mayans played a game to the death.

 6. Spend the day at Xcaret Park